freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/sum-all-primes.english.md

 itself.
 For example, 2 is a prime number because it is only divisible by 1 and 2.
 In contrast, 4 is not prime since it is divisible by 1, 2 and 4.

-Rewrite sumPrimes to return the sum of all prime numbers that are less than or equal to num.
+Rewrite `sumPrimes` so it returns the sum of all prime numbers that are less than or equal to num.

 Remember to use <a href='http://forum.freecodecamp.org/t/how-to-get-help-when-you-are-stuck/19514' target='_blank'>Read-Search-Ask</a> if you get stuck.
 Try to pair program.
 Write your own code.